MileHacker Logo

 Photographer's Etiquette

-• Always get consent before taking pictures of people, especially children.
+• Always get consent before taking pictures of people, children in particular.

 • Check for signs or ask permission for inside photography in religious sites.